City of Las Vegas New Mexico Museum

-The Las Vegas Municipal Building was constructed during 1939-40 as a Works Progress Administration (WPA) project.
-As state agencies grew to comply with New Deal program requirements, the city needed more office space.
-It became apparent to civic leaders that Las Vegas required a new public building.
-In the spring of 1938, voters passed five bond issues.
-One was for $7,500 “for the construction of a public building to be occupied by the offices and departments of the City of Las Vegas.”
+Before the building became the City of Las Vegas New Mexico Museum, it was referred as the Las Vegas Municipal Building, and it was constructed between the late 1930s to the early 1940s as a Works Progress Administration (WPA) project.
+As state agencies grew to comply with Franklin D. Roosevelt's New Deal program requirements, Las Vegas, New Mexico needed more office space.
+The building became apparent to civic leaders that Las Vegas required a new public building.
+In the spring of 1938, voters passed five bond issues for the construction of the Last Vegas Municipal Building as an office building.
+Later, the building was converted into the City of Las Vegas New Mexico Museum.